One tip can be found in a ComputerWeekly.com article titled Big majority of SAP users beset by data problems in migrating to S/4HANA.

 Extends project timelines: Poor or inadequate data cleansing results in the additional effort through the data migration phase, drawing key business personnel away from business process and solution design work.

-We’re now only five years out from the end of support and maintenance of SAP ECC in 2027.
+The end of support and maintenance of SAP ECC will happen in 2027.
 Acting early to prepare your data for migration to SAP S/4HANA could be the pathway to your project's success.

 For more advice on data quality, data migration and SAP ECC to SAP S/4HANA migration, talk to a COSOL specialist.